VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 <img class="logo rounded" src="mylogo.svg">
 ```

-but if we just left the logo alone alone and didn't specify a class at all, it should be fine, because the defaults we apply to all  `img`  elements shouldn't break it.
+but if we just left the logo alone and didn't specify a class at all, it should be fine, because the defaults we apply to all  `img`  elements shouldn't break it.

 If you have something like our situation here, where you have two things which are derived from the same class - here, "rounded images" and "logo images" are both of type `img`, you should never make a change to the parent of both (`img` in this case) for one type of child if it will require an undo of that change in another - just make the change where it belongs in the first place!